Society. Health. Welfare.

 Session I

-Hosams Abu Meri, Minister of Health, Latvia9:15–9:30 A Milestone Journey: From Vision to Interdisciplinary Synergy at the Society.
+Aiga Balode, Ministry of Health, Deputy State Secretary for Digitalization and Change Management, Acting Deputy State Secretary for Health Policy, Latvia9:15–9:30 A Milestone Journey: From Vision to Interdisciplinary Synergy at the Society.
 Health.
 Welfare Conference

 Lolita Vilka, Latvia9:30–10:15 Social Work and Healthy Living Models Centred on Human and Democratic Values in a Changing Society